-The free version of AVG anti-virus tool is quite popular among Windows 10 users, something we have no problems with.
-It’s a competent tool that has been around for a very long time, and we doubt this will change any time soon as we dig deeper into peak internet usage.
+The free version of AVG anti-virus tool is quite popular among Windows 11/10 users, something we have no problems with.
+It’s a competent tool that has been around for a very long time, and we doubt this will change as soon as we dig deeper into peak internet usage.

 More threats will make their presence is known in the future, which means, we will need all the help we can get to keep Windows secure.
 Yes, we do know that the operating system comes with Microsoft Defender as the default protector from viruses, but it is not for everyone.